Recurrence in the dynamics of meromorphic correspondences and holomorphic semigroups: Introduction and statement of main results

 \begin{definition} Let $\f$ be a meromorphic correspondence on a compact complex manifold $X$ and $A \subseteq X$ be a subset.
 We say that a point $x \in A$ \emph{returns} to $A$ if there exists $n \in \Z_+$ such that $\f^n(x) \cap A \neq \emptyset$.
 Also, we say that $x \in A$ is \emph{infinitely recurrent} in $A$ if it returns to $A$ infinitely often, that is, there exists an increasing sequence $\{n_i\}$ of positive integers such that $\f^{n_i}(x) \cap A \neq \emptyset$ for all $i$. \end{definition}

 The above definition, when specialized to the case of a map, yields the classical notion of recurrence for maps.
-With this notion of recurrence, we are a step closer to formulating a Poincar{\'e} recurrence theorem in this general setting.
-In the setting of Definition~\ref{D:rec_general}, it is unclear if, in general, $\f$ admits any measures invariant in the measure-theoretic sense (interpreted in any reasonable way).
-Now, we can pull back a measure $\mu$ by $\f$, denoted by $\f^*\mu$\,---\,see Section~\ref{SS:calculus}.
-This underlies a notion of invariance for measures, called $\f^*$-invariance.
+With this notion of recurrence, we are closer to formulating a Poincar{\'e} recurrence theorem in our setting.
+In the setting of Definition~\ref{D:rec_general}, it is unclear if, in general, $\f$ admits any measure invariant in the classical sense (i.e., that the measure of the pre-image of $A$ under $F$\,---\,the pre-image can be defined for a meromorphic correspondence $F$\,---\,is equal to the measure of $A$ for each Borel $A\subseteq X$).
+Now, we can \textbf{pull back} a measure $\mu$ by $\f$, denoted by $\f^*\mu$: since the definition of $\f^*\mu$ is a bit involved, we defer it to Section~\ref{SS:calculus}.
+This underlies a notion of invariance for measures called \emph{$\f^*$-invariance}: defined by \eqref{E:invariance} below.
 Dinh--Sibony \cite{DinhSibony:dvtma06} have identified a rich class of meromorphic correspondences $\f$ that admit ``nice'' $\f^*$-invariant measures.
-It turns out that this notion of an invariant measure is just the ingredient needed for the following Poincar{\'e} recurrence theorem for meromorphic correspondences:
+It turns out that this notion of $\f^*$-invariant measures is just the ingredient needed for the following Poincar{\'e} recurrence theorem for meromorphic correspondences:

 \begin{theorem} Let $\f$ be a meromorphic correspondence of topological degree $d_t$ on a compact complex manifold $X$.
 Suppose there exists a Borel probability measure $\mu$ on $X$ such that $\mu$ is $\f^*$-invariant: i.e., it satisfies the condition